 Oils in general are decried because they contain fat, however they are essential for our body.
-Comparing to animal fat like butter or cream, vegetal oil is certainly a healthier alternative.
+Compared to animal fat like butter or cream, vegetal oil is certainly a healthier alternative.
 It is therefore important to choose oil wisely and to use them accordingly.
-Oil is a main ingredient in salad dressing, so make sure to check this post about being creative at salad dressing!
-In the supermarket shelves, there are different kinds of oils: olive oil, rapeseed, sunflower, flax, peanut, nuts, argan, soy …
+Oil is a main ingredient in salad dressing, so make sure to check this post about being creative with salad dressing!
+On the supermarket shelves, there are different kinds of oils: olive oil, rapeseed, sunflower, flax, peanut, nuts, argan, soy, etc.

 An essential component in cooking

-Oils are virtually the only foods to provide essential fatty acids omega 3 and omega 6.
-Indeed, omega-3 prevent cardiovascular events, protect the brain and eyes.
+Oils are virtually the only foods that provide the essential fatty acids omega 3 and omega 6.
+Indeed, omega-3 prevents cardiovascular illness and protects the brain as well as the eyes.
 Omega 6 is involved in the immune system and in the proper functioning of the mucosa.

 How to choose oil?

-The best oils are those that are cold pressed, unrefined, unheated and obtained by mechanical pressing (mill), and from organic farming.
-These oils keep well their flavors and properties, essential to our body.
-To keep them, they must be put away from heat and light, for example in a closed cupboard.
+The best oils are those that are cold pressed, unrefined, unheated, and obtained by mechanical pressing (mill), and from organic farming.
+These oils keep their flavors and properties well, which is essential to our body.
+To keep them, they must be kept away from heat and light, for example in a closed cupboard.
 Store in containers made of glass or metal.
 Avoid plastic bottles.

 Use of oils:

 Combine several vegetable oils, their virtues are complementary.
 Raw is better.
 Otherwise, choose gentle cooking.
 If the oil smokes, throw it away immediately.